tamilselvanarjun/auto-ed/docs/mod1.rst

 Every function can be decomposed into a set of binary elementary operations or unary elementary functions.
 Elementary operations include addition, subtraction, multiplication, division, and exponentiation.
 Elementary functions include the natural exponential and natural logarithm, trigonometric functions, and polynomials.
-The sigmoid function and the hyperbolic trig functions can also be considered elementary functions, though they can be formed from the natural exponential.
+The sigmoid function and the hyperbolic trigonometric functions can also be considered elementary functions, though they can be formed from the natural exponential.

 Basic calculus provides closed form differentiation rules for these elementary functions.
 This means that we can compose